Differential Privacy as a Causal Property: Differential Privacy as Causation

-The simple Definition~\ref{dfn:dp-tc} works whereas our attempts with conditional probabilities require considerable complexity because we can causally fix data points to values with zero probability.
-For completeness, we will state a more complex definition that quantifies over all populations:
+Let $\mc{M}^{\mc{A}}$ be an SEM modeling a slightly modified version of $\texttt{prog}_{\text{status}}$ that lacks the first assignment and treats all of any fixed number of attributes $R_i$ as inputs (i.e., as exogenous variables) with $D_i := R_i$.
+(Appendix~\ref{app:causation-details} provides details.)
+We could instead use a version of $\mc{M}^{\mc{A}}$ that also accounts for $D_i$ possibly being assigned a value other than $R_i$ to model withholding an attribute's actual value.
+While the proofs would become more complex, the results would remain the same since we only intervene on the $D_i$ and not the $R_i$.

-\begin{view}[equivalent to D.P.]
-A randomized algorithm $\mc{A}$ is said to be \emph{$ε$-differentially private as universal intervention on the whole database} if for all population distributions $\mc{P}$, for all $i$, for all data points $d_1, \ldots, d_n$ in $\mc{D}^n$ and $d'_i$ in $\mc{D}$, and for all output values $o$, \begin{fw}
+\begin{view}[Universal Whole Database Intervention D.P.]
+A randomized algorithm $\mc{A}$ is \emph{$ε$-differentially private as universal intervention on the whole database} if for all population distributions $\mc{P}$, for all $i$, for all data points $d_1, \ldots, d_n$ in $\mc{D}^n$ and $d'_i$ in $\mc{D}$, and for all output values $o$, \begin{fw}

 \end{fw} where $O := \mc{A}(D)$ and $D := \langle D_1, \ldots, D_n\rangle$. \end{view}